16/3/2023

 We are often surprised by what we discover in the public domain about how few other law firms appear to have taken very inexpensive and basic steps to reduce the risk that their law firm email might be used as a way "in" for a hacker or a way to phish information from their clients if a hacker uses their email to impersonate the law firm.

-Please refer to the discussion below and type in your law firm's domain name to check whether they have taken proactive steps to eliminate this risk.
+Please refer to the discussion below and type in your current law firm's domain name to check whether they have taken proactive steps to eliminate this risk.

 If they have not set up DMARC protection, then please consider what else they may not have done.